jeffchheng/brains-base/content/blog/2020-05-14-terrace-house-bgitc/index.md

 This season started off strong.
 So much great drama with the initial cast alone.

 It kind of dragged a bit when Natsumi came on.
-Despite the drama she was added, it was more infuriating and took away from other storylines.
+Despite the drama she added, it was more infuriating and took away from other storylines.

 Despite Riko and Hayato being trash people, the series ended strong.
 I’ll take Misaki and Byrnes + Martha and Arman.
 The house had a great vibe by the end and they didn’t end on a completely dysfunctional note like Aloha State.